-You may read plenty of harrowing stories of hardships, abuse and uncertainties that come with being an overseas Filipino worker.
+You may read plenty of harrowing stories of hardships, abuse, and uncertainties that come with being an overseas Filipino worker.
 But since overseas jobs often pay more than those back home, Filipinos will keep striving to land a job in Dubai.

-To some Filipinos who have only heard success tales of life in Dubai and saw photos on social media showing OFWs at parties or travel escapades, but never had gone out of the country, there might be such wrong or inaccurate illusion of live as a migrant worker.
+To some Filipinos who have only heard success tales of life in Dubai and saw photos on social media showing OFWs at parties or travel escapades, but never had gone out of the country, there might be such wrong or inaccurate illusion of life as a migrant worker.

 Let’s examine some of the most common perceptions of life as OFWs and get to know the reality behind each of them.

 Myth: OFWs can simply arrive in Dubai and land a job

 Some friends might cite friends of their friends who have gone through the grueling experience at Philippine immigration and got a pass to take their flight to Dubai as tourists.
 You might be encouraged to take the same route of flying to Dubai with a tourist visa and take the risk of applying there instead of a legitimate working visa from a job offer before leaving the Philippines.

 Reality: Filipino tourists have difficulty in landing jobs

 Or at least the jobs they desire and the benefits they are expected to receive.
 As a tourist in Dubai, you have limited leverage as recruiters are well aware you are in the emirate on a limited duration.
 At some point you need to choose between accepting a low-ball job offer or return empty-handed, wasting money, time and effort.
 There are also Filipinos who offer in-demand skills or highly-relevant experience and got job offers with nice perks, but we think they are an exception than the norm.